 7. Subaru BRZ

-The BRZ and its twin, the Toyota 86, are the ultimate contenders in the slow-car-fast category.
+The BRZ and its twin, the Toyota 86 (and Scion FR-S), are the ultimate contenders in the slow-car-fast category.
 The lightweight, rear-wheel drive, 200-horsepower BRZ delivers point-and-shoot driving dynamics.
 The BRZ was designed with a happy but predictable tail, making it easy to maintain a slight drift upon corner exit.

-The BRZ also offers some practicality, with a back seat that can be folded down to hold more oversized items, decent fuel economy with 24 mpg city and 33 highway.
+The BRZ also offers some practicality with a back seat that can be folded down to hold more oversized items, and decent fuel economy with 24 mpg city and 33 highway.
 For under $30,000, buyers should be able to find a well-equipped 2017 or 2018 BRZ with relatively low mileage.
-With the all-new 2022 BRZ on the horizon, the used market offers excellent value versus buying new.
+With the all-new 2022 BRZ hitting the streets soon, the used market offers excellent value versus buying new.

 8. Porsche Boxster